Josh Hawley: COVID-19 pandemic

 During early negotiations on COVID-19 relief spending, Senate Majority Leader Mitch McConnell proposed a partial rebate for around 70 million households with net incomes below about $50,000.
 His proposal faced "swift bipartisan opposition", including from Hawley, leading the restrictions to be dropped.

 In April 2020, Hawley proposed that the U.S. government pay businesses to keep their workers on payroll for the duration of the COVID-19 pandemic and rehire any workers who had already been laid off.
 His proposal was similar to programs that various European countries, including Denmark, the Netherlands, and the UK, had implemented.

 In December 2020, Hawley teamed up with Senator Bernie Sanders, an independent from Vermont who caucuses with the Democrats, to demand that any new stimulus deal include direct payments of at least $1,200 to American workers.
 As leverage, Hawley and Sanders used the upcoming Christmas recess and the deadline to pass a new continuing resolution to avert a government shutdown.

 In June 2021, Hawley called for Anthony Fauci to resign from his role as Director of the National Institute of Allergy and Infectious Diseases.

+Elections

+In 2023, Hawley introduced the Ending Corporate Influence on Elections Act, a bill that would reverse aspects of Citizens United v.
+FEC, specifically banning publicly traded companies from making independent expenditures, political advertisements for campaigns, and super PAC contributions.
+Mitch McConnell criticized the bill and warned other Republican senators against signing on, naming a list of senators, including Hawley, who benefited directly from the Senate Leadership Fund.

 Environment

 As Missouri attorney general, Hawley pushed for the deregulation of environmental protections put in place by President Barack Obama, and filed four lawsuits against the Trump administration in an attempt to expedite that process.
 He acknowledged the irony in his maneuver, saying "it turns out the best way to help President Trump pursue his agenda of rolling back federal overreach is to sue him."

+In 2023, Hawley cosponsored an amendment to the National Defense Authorization Act that would reauthorize and expand Radiation Exposure Compensation Act.
+It was stripped from the final version despite wide support in the Senate.
+Hawley called it a betrayal and vowed to vote against a defense bill that does not include the amendment.
+Missouri communities near West Lake Landfill are among the groups impacted by radiation exposure seeking assistance.